-- Emotion boosts morale and motivates the team.
 As a remote leader, attempt to be a source of enthusiasm, encouragement, and innovation to your team.
 Remote workers are not surrounded by people who can provide emotional input, so you have the opportunity to be a powerful positive force in their day.

-- Focus on the individual.
 The individuals on your team can be either intrinsically or extrinsically motivated.
 Some individuals are energized by encouraging words and others are not.
 Some individuals are motivated by recognition and others are impaired by it.
 Some individuals view time spent with leaders as helpful while others view it as micromanagement.
 As a remote leader, attempt to be more intentional in your interactions with the individuals on your team.
 There are many profile assessment tools that can assist you in identifying the best ways to work with your team remotely.
 Contact TeamBuilder Search if you need help choosing the right profile assessment tool.

-- Facilitate belonging and team learning.
 In addition to promoting productive communication, video conferences with the remote team also facilitate an environment of belonging and team learning.
 Informal interaction at the beginning of team video conferences can promote a sense of belonging.
 These informal interactions can be as simple as sharing what’s new in each person’s life, or team members sharing knowledge they found helpful since the last team conference.
 These strategies promote a sense of individual belonging and knowledge sharing.

-- Engage in mentoring-based communications, not just information transactions.
 Mentoring remotely requires a leader to be more intentional.
 Communications consisting entirely of information transactions do not foster trust or bonding among team members.
 It is easy to overlook coaching moments and learning opportunities while leading remotely—ensure that you are intentional in engaging in mentoring-based communications with your remote workers.

-- Email is not always the best communication tool.
 Email may be the most overused communication tool in the workplace.
 Email is often used to quickly get things off your plate and onto someone else’s, which can lead to poor communication in a remote work setting.
 Remote workers are more reliant on electronic communications, so as a remote leader you should continually check your use of email.
 Before you send that quick email, think about picking up the phone instead.

-- Focus on serving down, not just serving up.
 It is easy to focus on making the boss happy, but depending on your team to make that happen leads to an unhealthy, grinding economy that is difficult to sustain.
 As a remote leader, regularly check your mindset in regards to serving and supporting your team.
 This is an important practice in all work settings, but it is especially important in remote work settings where relationship building is more challenging.